Start with a free marketing strategy audit Start improving conversions with a free marketing strategy audit

 Cold Traffic: Top of the Funnel aka TOFU [Awareness]

 Let’s talk about the top of the funnel — the spot where you have a chance to reach out to potential new customers and have them funnel in.
 We can think of these potential new customers as cold traffic, also known as someone who is not familiar with your brand or your product/service.
-Cold traffic is comprised of potential customers at the beginning states of the marketing funnel decision-making process.
+Cold traffic includes those early in the sales process, still gathering information and unaware of your brand.
 The main goal of effectively targeting cold traffic is by introducing products and/or services to them, which helps create awareness of your business and/or product.
 In the beginning stages, most traffic generation, regardless if it’s free or paid, will be cold traffic.
-This stage of the sales funnel is a critical part, as it involves reaching out to your cold traffic and target audience with the intention of turning them into warm and hot traffic (more on that later).
+This is where your sales team builds awareness, laying the groundwork for future engagement and the journey through the sales funnel.
+It involves reaching out to your cold traffic and target audience with the intention of turning them into warm and hot traffic (more on that later).

 Related: Integrating your Paid Media Marketing Strategy